-The most common application of electricity is that it lights our home, powers our home appliances.
+The most common application of electricity is that it lights our homes, and powers our home appliances.
 Nowadays everyone is quite aware of Electric-Powered Cars.

-Chemical Energy can be easily converted into other forms of energy by chemical reactions.
+Chemical Energy can be easily converted into other types of energy by chemical reactions.
 In fact, they are often released in the form of heat (thermal energy) or light.